Longmore Lab Research

 People rarely die from their primary tumor, rather it is the spread of their tumor to other organs (metastasis) that leads to death, and when that occurs there is a general lack of treatment options.
 Crosstalk between tumor cells and their associated cellular, physical, and chemical environment is now appreciated to be critical for tumor progression, metastasis, and response to therapy, yet the cellular and molecular basis for these tumor-environment communications is complex and not fully understood.
 Our lab is interested in understanding how cancers invade and spread throughout the body with the goal to identify and understand molecular pathways important for metastasis and then develop effective and selective ways to prevent the spread of cancer by targeting these pathways.
-To address this problem we employ aspects of biochemistry, cell biology, developmental biology, biophysics, genetics, and cell and in vivo imaging.
+To address this problem, we employ aspects of biochemistry, cell biology, biomechanics, genetics – mouse modeling of cancer, and cell and in vivo imaging.

 In a number of genetic screens in breast tumor and ovarian tumor cells we have identified the collagen receptor DDR2 as a critical pathway regulating both tumor cell invasion and remodeling of the tumor stroma ECM.
 In the regulation of metastasis, we have found that the action of DDR2 is important in both tumor cells and tumor stromal cells.

 PROJECT 1.
 How tumor stromal cells remodel the tumor extracellular matrix (ECM) to facilitate tumor cell invasion and metastasis